micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 ---

+# Theory
-# Theory: Even though we mostly eventually succeed, we take a really long time doing stuff
+	> Even though we mostly eventually succeed, we take a really long time doing stuff

 ---

-# Where We Are
+# Where we are in the problem
 	1. Got some jobs taking a long time
 	2. Guessed it's retries causing this
 	3. ??